caseylabrack/Dinoblaster-DX/README.md

 multiplayerMode | p | launch the game in two-player mode sfxVolume | 100 | sound effects volume level, 0–100.
 At zero, sound effects are muted. musicVolume | 100 | music volume level, 0–100.
-At zero, music is muted. hideButtons | false | hides the single player, two-player, and settings buttons hideSidePanels | false | hides all buttons and artwork on the sides of the game reduceFlashing | false | disables flashing animations and colors.
-May help with photosensitivity. glowiness | true | should the game glow, like other classic vector arcade games. requires a GPU that can run OpenGL.
+At zero, music is muted. hideButtons | false | hides the single player, two-player, and settings buttons (good for a keyboard-only or arcade setup) hideSidePanels | false | hides all buttons and artwork on the sides of the game reduceFlashing | false | reduce flashing and disable palette swapping to help with stuff like photosensitive epilepsy starsMove | true | can be set to false to help with motion sensitivity glowiness | true | applies a glowy effect, like old vector arcade games had. requires a GPU that can run OpenGL.

 ### Gameplay
 Setting | Default value | Description